div class="donation_standard">

 Latest News

-Over six million people face hunger, malnutrition and water scarcity in Zambia
+Over 24 million people in Southern Africa face hunger, malnutrition and water scarcity due to extreme weather

 Share this page: